 Hot Air Balloon Ride in Goa

-If you thought these Hot AIr Balloons lets you take a bird’s eye view of the dilapidated temples at Bagan and the vast arid landscapes of Masai Mara in kenya, think again!
+If you thought these Hot Air Balloons lets you take a bird’s eye view of the dilapidated temples at Bagan, Myanmar and the vast arid landscapes of Masai Mara in Kenya, think again!
 You can fly over the quaint little Goan villages, dotted with Portuguese church, hidden away in the dense foliage of Western Ghats.

 Located at Chandor in South Goa, the Balloon ride takes place in the early hours of the day.
 Alternatively, you can choose to fly during sunset.
 Sunset paints the sky canvas on Arabian Sea in myriad hues of red.